alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 - repeated terms made generic
 - repeated recognition language without provenance
 - repeated boundary ideas without the originating framework
-- repeated source-bound language converted into collective language
+- repeated source-bound language presented as collective language
+- repeated source-bound distinctions without return to the source

 Collective repetition may be neutral aggregate contact.

-It becomes source-line risk when it weakens, replaces, blurs, or erases the relevant authored source-line.
+It becomes source-line risk when it obscures attribution, weakens citation, blurs provenance, detaches language from its source, or makes the public path back to the relevant authored source-line harder to find.

+It does not change Source.

+It changes visibility.

 ## Relevant Authored Source-Line